Metassive/DCL-Docs/README.md

 <br><br>

 ### 4 – Implementing in ChatGPT:
-4.1 – Go to ChatGPT and click on “Create a GPT.”
+4.1 – **Create chat**: Go to ChatGPT and click on “Create a GPT.”

-4.2 – In the “Configure” tab, select “Upload files” and upload the files.
+4.2 – **Configure chat**: In the “Configure” tab, select “Upload files” and upload the files.

+4.3 – **Implement chat**:
-4.3 – Click on “Publish Changes” and then on “Confirm.”
+Click on “Publish Changes” and then on “Confirm.”
 The chat is now ready for use.